skyguy126/LedBacklight/README.md

         self.lock.release()
 ```

-Additionally, a few basic start and stop controls were added to the recording class and the PCM bit of the program was finished.
+Additionally, a few basic start and stop controls were added to the recording class.

 ##### 3. Process the PCM data

 The key component here was the fast-fourier-transform (abbreviated fft), or better known as the
 discrete-fourier-transform.
-The concept essentially states that any audio (signal) waveform (a complex trigonometric wave) can be broken down into elementary sine and cosine functions of varying frequencies.
-We know that low frequency waves associate to the low frequencies in the audio playing (same concept for mid and high frequencies).
+The concept essentially states that any audio (signal) waveform (a complex trigonometric wave)
+can be broken down into elementary sine and cosine functions of varying frequencies.
+We know that low frequency waves
+associate to the low frequencies in the audio playing (same concept for mid and high frequencies).

 Read [this](http://practicalcryptography.com/miscellaneous/machine-learning/intuitive-guide-discrete-fourier-transform/)
 for an excellent introduction to the math behind the algorithm.